Singapore eases some coronavirus restrictions

 These restrictions include the use of a government-backed digital check-in system SafeEntry to record all entries and exits, including of employees and visitors, for digital contact tracing, The Straits Times reported.
 For instance, SafeEntry must be installed at hair salons and barbers as people are likely to be in close proximity in enclosed spaces for prolonged periods.

-Other businesses allowed to reopen include cake and dessert shops, laundry services, traditional Chinese medicine (TCM) halls as well as home-based food businesses..
+Other businesses allowed to reopen include cake and dessert shops, laundry services, traditional Chinese medicine (TCM) halls as well as home-based food businesses.
+Singapore is in talks with other countries on whether travel restrictions can be lifted with safeguards in place, National Development Minister Lawrence Wong said.
+If there are sufficient precautions such as COVID-19 testing before departure or upon arrival, Singapore is prepared to work bilaterally with countries and regions that are ready to put in place such safety measures, he said.

+Discussions on how to reopen national borders are ongoing, he informed.
+If these sorts of safeguards are put in place and agreed upon potentially, we can have green lanes for travellers to travel between countries,” the Channel News Asia quoted Wong, who is also co-chair of Singapore’s COVID-19 multi-ministry task force, as saying "In these discussions, all countries are quite mindful and quite careful that we have to ensure that it's safe for us to have this exchanges, so therefore I think it's important for us to put in place safeguards both locally in our own country as well as in the partnering countries if we were to establish these arrangements."
+The infection rates in countries, the types of precautions in place, the effectiveness of infection control and safe distancing measures, as well as the countries’ testing regimes will also be taken into consideration, said Wong.

+Singapore announced on March 22 that it would not allow short-term visitors to enter or transit through the country in view of the heightened risk of imported COVID-19 cases..

 - READ MORE ON: